Best Pork Loin Back Ribs (parboil, bake or instant pot)

 Glaze ingredients: apple sauce, ketchup, lemon, brown sugar, cinnamon, paprika, garlic powder, salt, pepper

-Pork loin back ribs – or baby back ribs: These are tender and less fatty that other types of ribs.
+Pork loin back ribs – or baby back ribs: These are tender and less fatty than other types of ribs.
 I buy these most often.
 Each rack is 1.5-2 lbs (680-900g) and will serve 2-3 people.
 You can also use St. Louis-style ribs for this recipe if you prefer (see FAQs)

 Pork rub: Use the rub in the recipe notes or your own favorite rub.
 Feel free to add cayenne pepper for some heat.